AgileTrossDev/tps_report/README.md

 database.
 - Build a GraphQL API exposing the following operations:
   - a query that returns the current temperature (last emitted temperature)
-  - a query that returns the minimum and
+  - a query that returns the minimum and maximum temperature within a time window provided via a before and/or after timestamp as argument

 ## Setup
 ### Dependencies